-To illustrate , let's use a flock of Ibis that are foraging in your yard.
-Like most birds they leave behind some waste.
-The waste falls into the grass and soon gravity will suck it deeper into the canopy and until it disappears below the foliage.
+To illustrate, let's use a flock of Ibis that are foraging in your yard.
+Like most birds, they leave behind some waste.
+The waste falls into the grass and soon gravity will suck it deeper into the canopy until it disappears below the foliage.

 The World of Microscopic Life

-Below the foliage, the waste enters into a different world - a world that resembles a triple canopy jungle - dark, wet, sticky, muddy and windless place - teaming with all sorts of life -but instead of monkeys, birds and snakes, you have worms, beetles and insects of all kinds - large and small.
-And There are millions microscopic single cell protozoa and bacteria And - simple plant life like fungi, molds and algae.
+Below the foliage, the waste enters into a different world - a world that resembles a triple canopy jungle - a dark, wet, sticky, muddy, and windless place - teeming with all sorts of life -but instead of monkeys, birds, and snakes, you have worms, beetles and insects of all kinds - large and small.
+And there are millions of microscopic single-cell protozoa and bacteria And - simple plant life like fungi, molds, and algae.

 A Feeding Frenzy

-It is very crowded jungle - jammed packed with millions of hungry microbes, waiting for what falls from the sky above - leaves, dust, pollen, animal waste and air pollution trapped in rain, and even fertilizers and lawn chemicals - These are the things the microbes feed on.
+It is a very crowded jungle - jam-packed with millions of hungry microbes, waiting for what falls from the sky above - leaves, dust, pollen, animal waste, air pollution trapped in rain, and even fertilizers and lawn chemicals - These are the things the microbes feed on.

 They attack anything that enters their world.
-The worms and beetles attack by chewing, scratching and digging in the waste.
-The microscopic single sell protozoa and bacteria cover their prey with an enzyme slime that dissolves the waste, extracting nutrients the microbes can absorb and use for growth and reproduction.
+The worms and beetles attack by chewing, scratching, and digging in the waste.
+The microscopic single-cell protozoa and bacteria cover their prey with an enzyme slime that dissolves the waste, extracting nutrients the microbes can absorb and use for growth and reproduction.

 Nothing Left but CO2 and Water

-All this insect and microbial activity enriches the soil with nutrients, that the fibrous roots of the turf can completely absorb and use for its own growth and reproduction.
+All this insect and microbial activity enriches the soil with nutrients, that the fibrous roots of the turf can completely absorb and use for their own growth and reproduction.